Best Coffee Grinders 2026: 15 Compared (9 Sources)

 If budget is $100-$300 and user brews multiple methods

-→ Fellow Opus (~$195) for espresso-to-cold-brew versatility with 41 settings and a built-in grind guide (209 Reddit mentions — most recommended grinder overall).
-Baratza Virtuoso+ (~$250) for the best filter-focused mid-range with a digital timer display. [src6, src7]
+→ Fellow Opus 2 (~$200) for espresso-to-cold-brew versatility with a stepless dial, 48mm burrs and a built-in grind guide (209 Reddit mentions for the Opus line — most recommended grinder family overall); note it ships direct from Fellow, not Amazon.
+Baratza Virtuoso+ (~$225) for the best filter-focused mid-range with a digital timer display, and the easier one to buy. [src6, src7, src9]

-→ Turin DF54 (~$300).
-The breakout grinder of 2026 — single-dose design, 54mm flat burrs, stepless adjustment, near-zero retention, interchangeable espresso/filter burr sets.
+→ MiiCoffee/Turin DF54 (~$229).
+The breakout grinder of 2026 — single-dose design, 54mm flat burrs, stepless adjustment, near-zero retention (<0.1g), interchangeable espresso/filter burr sets.
+White-labeled across distributors (MiiCoffee on Amazon, Turin direct).
 154 Reddit mentions confirm rapid community adoption.
+Note: small exit chute can clog with very fine grinds.
 Do not buy if you need a hopper for large batches. [src5, src7]

 If primary use is pour-over or filter only